mainmatter/playbook/project-procedure/digital-products/README.md

 ### Visual Identity

-When working on the first increment of an application, there will be no visual foundation that can be built on in the execution stage yet.
+When working on the first increment of an application, there will be no visual foundation that can be built on in the product development stage yet.
 In order to develop that, we recommend creating wireframes for one of the user stories to develop a mutual understanding among all project stakeholders for the visual identity of the application.
 For subsequent increments, this stage will not be necessary and the team can go straight to the execution stage building on the [visual design system](../../development-process/#design-systems) established during previous increments.